Influenza

 “Flu” or influenza can be prevented by taking a series of one or two vaccine doses depending on age and history of previous vaccine, starting in early fall.
 I recommend flu vaccine for children between 6 months and 18 years, especially if there is a history of chronic illness like severe asthma, heart disease or diabetes.

-A drug called amantadine hydrochloride or Symmetrel™ has been shown to help prevent influenza A and was also used to treat the illness.
-Unfortunately there is evidence that these medications are no longer very effective as a few years ago.
-Other medications are available like Tamiflu but have not been shown to prevent the disease, kill the virus or markedly reduce complications.
+Medications are available like Tamiflu but have not been shown to prevent the disease, kill the virus or markedly reduce complications.
 Tamiflu may shorten the symptoms of the infections but often only shorten it 1-2 days.
+Some do have remarkable improvement on Tamiflu and if is is going to be successful it must be started in the first 1-2 days.
+If you are worried about influenza, then please call our office during office hours.
+I do not prescribe this medication without an office visit.
 If you suspect your child has influenza and there is a worsening cough or persisting fever beyond 2-3 days, contact my office to schedule an appointment (School notes are only written when the patient is seen in the office).
 If your child has influenza, most will recover with home care without other medications.
 Antibiotics don't help unless there is evidence of a secondary infection.
 CDC recommendations for school return would be after 24 hours of fever free and markedly reduced cough or other symptoms.